mkock/autobot/README.md

 via a TOML file, which controls aspects of FTP connectivity, memory store integration, the actual synchronization algorithm etc.

+## API (Planned)

+- `GET /` returns a simple status, ie. uptime etc.
+- `GET /vehiclestore/status` returns a status for the vehicle store, ie. last sync time and number of vehicles.
+- `GET /lookup` looks up a vehicle by hash value or a combination of country and registration- or VIN number.
+- `PATCH /vehicle` disables/enables a vehicle by hash value.
+- `PUT /vehicle` updates a vehicle's master data

 ## Cache Internals

 Redis / Google Memory Store is used for caching of vehicles.
 Vehicle lookups are supported via VIN and registration